tucumcari/mesa/src/2025/gitea_actions.md

-# Synology NAS hosted CI/CD for GPUs runners
+# Synology NAS hosted CI/CD for GPU runners

 > TLDR; Gitea was a good choice for me, maybe it would be for you too.